awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 # Importing and Exporting SQL Server Databases<a name="SQLServer.Procedural.Importing"></a>

 Amazon RDS supports native backup and restore for Microsoft SQL Server databases using full backup files \(\.bak files\)\.
+When you use RDS, you access files stored in Amazon S3 rather than using the local file system on the database server\.

-You can import and export SQL Server databases in a single, easily portable file\.
-You can create a full backup of your on\-premises database, store it on Amazon Simple Storage Service \(Amazon S3\), and then restore the backup file onto an existing Amazon RDS DB instance running SQL Server\.
-You can back up an Amazon RDS SQL Server database, store it on Amazon S3, and then restore the backup file onto an on\-premises server, or a different Amazon RDS DB instance running SQL Server\.
+For example, you can create a full backup from your local server, store it on S3, and then restore it onto an existing Amazon RDS DB instance\.
+You can also make backups from RDS, store them on S3, and then restore them wherever you wish\.

+Native backup and restore is available in all AWS Regions, and for both Single\-AZ and Multi\-AZ DB instances\.
+Native backup and restore is available for all editions of Microsoft SQL Server supported on Amazon RDS\.

 The following diagram shows the supported scenarios\.

 ![\[Native Backup and Restore Architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-bak-file.png)

-Using \.bak files to back up and restore databases is heavily optimized, and is usually the fastest way to backup and restore databases\.
+Using native \.bak files to back up and restore databases is usually the fastest way to backup and restore databases\.
 There are many additional advantages to using native backup and restore\.
-You can do the following:
+For example, you can do the following:
-+ Migrate databases to Amazon RDS\.
++ Migrate databases to or from Amazon RDS\.
 + Move databases between Amazon RDS SQL Server DB instances\.
-+ Import and export data\.
-+ Migrate schemas, stored procedures, triggers and other database code\.
++ Migrate data, schemas, stored procedures, triggers and other database code inside a \.bak file\.
 + Backup and restore single databases, instead of entire DB instances\.
-+ Create copies of databases for testing, training, and demonstrations\.
++ Create copies of databases for development, testing, training, and demonstrations\.
-+ Store and transfer backup files into and out of Amazon RDS through Amazon S3, giving you an added layer of protection for disaster recovery\.
++ Store and transfer backup files with Amazon S3, for an added layer of protection for disaster recovery\.

-Native backup and restore is available in all AWS Regions, and for both Single\-AZ and Multi\-AZ DB instances\.
-Native backup and restore is available for all editions of Microsoft SQL Server supported on Amazon RDS\.
+## Limitations and Recommendations<a name="SQLServer.Procedural.Importing.Native.Limitations"></a>

 The following are some limitations to using native backup and restore:
 + You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.
 + We strongly recommend that you don't restore a backup file from one time zone to a different time zone\.
 If you restore a backup file from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
-+ You can't back up databases larger than 1 TB in size\.
++ Backing up databases larger than 1 TB in size is not supported\.
 + You can't restore databases larger than 4 TB in size\.
+Restoring databases on SQL\-Server Express is limited by the MSSQL edition to 10GB or less\.
 + You can't back up a database during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
 + On Multi\-AZ DB instances, you can only restore databases backed up in full recovery model\.
++ Calling the RDS procedures for backup/restore within a transaction is not supported\.
++ Backup files are encrypted with the specified KMS key using the "Encryption\-Only" crypto mode\.
+When you are restoring encrypted backup files, you should be aware they were encrypted with the "Encryption\-Only" crypto mode\.

 We recommend that you use native backup and restore to migrate your database to Amazon RDS if your database can be offline while the backup file is created, copied, and restored\.
 If your on\-premises database can't be offline, we recommend that you use the AWS Database Migration Service to migrate your database to Amazon RDS\.
 For more information, see [ What Is AWS Database Migration Service? ](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)